 So who was right?
 The judge or the jury foreman?

 So to get back to Mr. Rayl’s conundrum, there ain’t any — conundrum, that is.
-Where the facts are in dispute, it’s up to the jury to pass on the appraisers’ credibility — that’s what trials by jury are for.
+Where there is reason to doubt the veracity of a witness’ testimony — whether it is or isn’t the only evidence – it’s up to the jury to pass on the appraisers’ credibility — that’s what trials by jury are for.
+At least out here in la-la land juries are routinely instructed that they are sole judges of witness credibility.

 Full disclosure.
 We were involved in the Campus Crusade for Christ case — it was our swan song as an appellate lawyer, the last case of ours as an appellate lawyer, although Norman Matteoni argued it.
 It made our exit from practice pretty cool.